 Volunteer with Serenity!

-Orientations are held most Saturday of each month at 10am.
+Orientations are held most Saturdays of each month at 10am.
 These orientations last for about 45 minutes and volunteers are encouraged to stay and work after the orientation.
 Please visit our Volunteer page for more information.

 In January we rescued 4 mini stallions from a hoarding situation in Grays Harbor.
 All of the boys have been gelded, except Little D who is 27, and several are ready for a new home.

 Click on Rescuing Grays Harbor Horses for the full story and pictures of Little D and his 3 friends that have come to Serenity.